Team

 MIT ORC Celebration in Honour of Professor Georgia Perakis

-Elaine Chew was Georgia Perakis’ first PhD student; Georgia signed her PhD thesis signed on the eve of the year 2000.
+Elaine Chew was Georgia Perakis’ first PhD student; Georgia signed Elaine’s PhD thesis on the eve of the year 2000.
 Soulaymane Kachani, Senior Vice Provost at Columbia University, can also claim this honour, as the first student to start his PhD with Georgia as superviser.
 Both were invited to speak at a Conference in Honour of Georgia Perakis at the MIT Samberg Conference Centre on Saturday, 14 March 2026.

 The Institute’s leaders, Georgia’s former PhD students (34 graduated to date), colleagues, and industry partners were amongst those who attended the conference and dinners.